gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 The integration of LLMs with robots is an exciting development mainly because it finally enables us to communicate with robots in a way that was once confined to the realm of science fiction.
 However, the current use of LLMs has been more focused on symbolic planning, requiring additional low-level controllers to handle the sensorimotor data.
-<i>Despite the captivating demonstrations, it's important to note that the foundational challenges outlined in Moravec's paradox still persist... </i>
+<i>Despite the captivating demonstrations, it's important to note that the foundational issues of Moravec's paradox still persist... </i>

 ## A Line of Attack for Moravec's Paradox?
 In a recent [TED talk](https://youtu.be/LPGGIdxOmWI?si=Wq-C17pjX_LI2lS5), [Prof. Pulkit Agrawal](https://people.csail.mit.edu/pulkitag/) argues that while evolution required millions of years to endow us with locomotion priors/skills, but the development of logic & reasoning abilities occurred more swiftly, driven by the presence of underlying learning capabilities.